peach-e/sudoku-solver/README.md

 ### TODOs:
 * Streamline the UI for data entry and retrieval, move buttons around.
-* Refactor all the matrix operations into one file.
 * Investigate an adjustment to the cross-number exclusion theorem, I think there's edge cases I'm forgetting.

 ## Algorithm